Unconditional positive regard: Research implications

+Since its emergence in 1956, unconditional positive regard has received little attention in psychological research.
+Lietaer, G. (1984) conducted research on the controversy surrounding unconditional positive regard.
+He stated that unconditional positive regard is one of the most questioned aspects of client-centred therapy.
+Purton, C. (1998) examined the relationship between spirituality and unconditional positive regard.

 Criticism

 Criticisms have been made regarding the overall effect of the therapy.
 Ruth Sanford discusses the value of unconditional positive regard in relationships, asking whether it is possible to show unconditional positive regard to the everyday person you may meet on the street or at a nearby market.
 According to Sanford, in deeper and more meaningful relationships it is possible to show unconditional positive regard to another individual.
 Sanford argues that unconditional positive regard is not an all-or-nothing concept, but instead falls along a continuum between short-term relationships and deeper long-term personal relationships.

-Albert Ellis has criticized unconditional positive regard stating that such an attitude is, in fact, conditional."
-Even Carl Rogers, who presumably emphasized unconditional positive regard, actually held that the individual can accept himself only when someone else, such as the therapist, accepts him or loves him unconditionally; so that his self-concept is still dependent on some important element outside himself."
+Albert Ellis has criticized unconditional positive regard stating that such an attitude is, in fact, conditional.
+"Even Carl Rogers, who presumably emphasized unconditional positive regard, actually held that the individual can accept himself only when someone else, such as the therapist, accepts him or loves him unconditionally; so that his self-concept is still dependent on some important element outside himself."
 While Ellis strongly supported unconditional positive regard of clients, he believed they could, and had better, accept themselves and adopt unconditional positive regard of themselves whether or not their therapist or anyone else does.

-To be maintainable as a large-scale sociological behavior, people would have to adopt a position of tolerance which does not reject the value of other persons based upon "repugnant but harmless" behaviors and beliefs in others.